starr-dusT/gitlab-ci/README.md

 parses the simple environment variables file named `.env`
 and the configurations selected through `.configurations`.

-If specific environment variables are to be used in the job's container,
+If specific environment variables are to be used in the job's container:

-the `-e VARIABLE` or `-e VARIABLE=value` parameters can be used.
+- `-e VARIABLE`: pass an environment variable
+- `-e VARIABLE=value`: set a variable to a specific value
+- `-e ENVIRONMENT_FILE`: parse a file as default variables

 For example, `-e TERM=ansi` may enable colored terminal outputs.